Wear and Tear vs Accidental Damage Explained

 Deliberate Act – means an act carried out without permission but without malice, vindictiveness or spite, and with the full knowledge that the action will alter the current state of the property.

-Malicious Damage or vandalism – means a wrongful act motivated by malice, vindictiveness or spite with the intention of damaging the property.
+Malicious Damage or vandalism – means a wrongful act motivated by malice, vindictiveness or spite to damage the property.

 Here is a look at some of the damage that tenants are liable for: